-- ▲ WARNING It is in t to make condensa all times - It is in the best interest of the end user to make sure the ball is present and the condensate trap is filled with water during all times of boiler operation to avoid flue gas emission from the condensate drain line.
-Failure to have the ball present or to fill the trap could result in severe personal injury or death.
+The condensate trap must be filled with water during all times of boiler operation to avoid flue gas emission from the condensate drain line.
+Failure to fill the trap could result in severe personal injury or death.

 Check all piping for leaks